Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Introduction Introduction.

 Distance reporting queries can be reduced to range reporting queries, and all related work primarily considers range queries.
 Under the $L_1$ or $L_\infty$ metric, any rectangle reporting data structure can answer distance queries.
 Under the $L_2$ metric, one can either reduce the problem to rectangular distance queries in $\mathbb{R}^3$, or, query with a bounding square and filter the results.
-Whilst the latter technique has no asymptotic performance guarantees, it is the common technique in practice because range queries become inefficient as the dimension increases.
+Whilst the latter technique has no asymptotic performance guarantees, it is common in practice because range queries become inefficient as the dimension increases.

-\paragraph{Rectangular range reporting in theory. } A wide body of literature exists on data structures for (planar) range reporting.
+\subparagraph{Rectangular range reporting in theory. } A wide body of literature exists on (planar) range reporting.
 Let $k$ denote the output size of a (rectangular) range query.
 The classical \emph{range tree} by Bentley~\cite{bentley1979multidimensional} is a two-level data structure: the input points are first stored in a balanced binary search tree sorted by $x$-coordinate.
 For each internal node, a secondary tree is built over the $y$-coordinates of the points in its subtree.
 This structure supports orthogonal range queries in worst-case $O(\log^2 n + k)$ time, and updates in $O(\log^2 n)$ time.
 The range tree requires $O(n \log n)$ space.
 The \emph{k-$d$ tree}, proposed by Bentley and Saxe~\cite{bentley1975multidimensional}, is a binary search tree that alternately splits space along the coordinate axes.
 It is simple and practical, with expected query time $O(\sqrt{n} + k)$ in two dimensions~\cite{friedman1977algorithm}.
 However, its worst-case performance is linear in $n$.
 The \emph{quadtree}, introduced by Finkel and Bentley~\cite{finkel1974quad}, recursively partitions the plane into four quadrants.
-For uniformly distributed inputs, quadtrees support approximate range queries in expected $O(\log n + k)$ time.
-Their performance degenerates with clustered data and the worst-case performance is linear in $n$.
 We discuss more related work on quadtrees (and Morton encodings) in Section~\ref{sec:discussion_quadtree}.
-The \emph{$R$-tree}~\cite{guttman1984r} is a balanced, hierarchical data structure widely used in spatial databases.
-It recursively groups objects into minimum bounding rectangles, forming a tree from bottom to top. $R$-trees perform well in practice, with expected query and update time $O(\log n + k)$, but their worst-case query time is $O(n)$.
+The \emph{$R$-tree}~\cite{guttman1984r} offers the most practical performance.
+It is a balanced, hierarchical data structure widely used in spatial databases that recursively groups objects into minimum bounding rectangles, forming a tree from bottom to top. $R$-trees offer an expected query and update time $O(\log n + k)$, but their worst-case query time is $O(n)$.